usableprivacy/upribox/docs/source/customization.rst

 between *1025* and *65535* (**unprivileged ports**), and protocol can be either **UDP** or **TCP**.
-If you want to access your upribox's VPN server over **443/TCP** (standard HTTPS port) you need to set a custom port-forwarding rule in your router: set your VPN server to a unprivileged TCP port e.g. 4300/TCP and then forward port 443/TCP to port 4300/TCP of your upribox. (see :ref:`upri-config`)
+If you want to access your upribox's VPN server over **443/TCP** (standard HTTPS port) you need to set a custom port-forwarding rule in your router: set your VPN server to an unprivileged TCP port e.g. 4300/TCP and then forward port 443/TCP to port 4300/TCP of your upribox. (see :ref:`upri-config`)